gurleendhod/AeroMeet/README.md

 For me, all these challenges turned out only into one important lesson that is to prioritize customer needs above anything else.

 [(Back to top)](#table-of-contents)

+# Learnings

+1. Break the work down into the smallest chunks and smaller wins in the scrum methodology make bigger wins easier, is the most significant takeaway from this mentorship journey.
+2. Got insights about the real-time video conferencing softwares such as WebRTC, Twilio, and SDKs like Agora, Jitsi_Meet SDK.
+3. Model View Controller(MVC) Architecture, helped to differentiate these(Model, View, Controller) three basic components of a project to write neat and modular code.
+Following this approach helped me to work on each feature separately without affecting the other one.
+4. Practiced Firebase Could Firestore queries in terms of multilevel collections and documents integrated with each other.

+This program was all about challenging one's comfort zone and it only helped me to trasform from a person who just knew how to make static UI to a person who can build full stack mobile applications.

 # Bug Log